Competition Programs: Alpine and Nordic

 The NSCD began a competitive cross-country and biathlon program in winter of 2010/2011.
 This program experienced immediate success by producing a Women’s Sit 3-time National Champion who went on to also win a World Cup Bronze medal in biathlon.
 This immediate success also attracted other elite adaptive Nordic skiers who represented the United States in the 2011 World Cup races in Norway.
 The U.S. Paralympic Program, in collaboration with the NSCD, also hosted an athlete development camp in 2011.

-Program success is due to the extensive cross-country skiing available to athletes who desire to train at the highest level.
+Program success is due to the extensive Nordic skiing available to athletes who desire to train at the highest level.
 The Fraser Valley is at nearly 9,000 feet of elevation and has nearly 250 kilometers of adaptive-friendly groomed trails.
 Morning Star Ranch has two indoor ski ergometers and an indoor and outdoor adaptive biathlon range.
 Athletes who train with the competitive program also have access to the Grand Park Community Recreation Center.
 This facility allows participants to supplement their on-snow training with strength workouts, an indoor pool and a ski ergometer.

 These elite facilities, along with world-class adaptive coaching and administration, will help each athlete achieve their highest potential as an adaptive ski racer.

 Are you already racing and competing?
 Do you want to take it to the next level?
 Do you want to train alongside Paralympic athletes in snowboard cross, alpine skiing and biathlon?
 Have fun meeting and working with professional athletes from around the world by joining the NSCD Competition Team.

 Location: Winter Park Resort and Fraser Valley, CO